jzhugithub/object_detection/README.md

 ## create_tf_record.py

 Some parameters need to modify, you can find them at the head of file which labeled as `# modify`.

+## configs/

+Some .config files write by me.

+## object_detection/

+Copy from `Tensorflow Object Detection API` in `tensorflow/models` and add my own codes.